marisalieb/ClothDesignUnrealPlugin/README.md

 ### 5. Preparing Skeletal Mesh for Simulation
 Once the merged skeletal mesh is saved in the content browser:
-- OPen the Skeletal Mesh Editor
+- Open the Skeletal Mesh Editor
 - Create and apply Clothing Data.
 - Enter Cloth Painting Mode and paint the mesh entirely.
 - Exit painting mode.